carpentries-incubator/sql-humanities-lesson/_episodes/01-sql-basic-queries.md

     SELECT *
     FROM catalogue;

-Now let's order it by taxa.
+Now let's order it by date.

     SELECT *
-    FROM cataloguue
+    FROM catalogue
-    ORDER BY Dates ASC;
+    ORDER BY date ASC;

 The keyword `ASC` tells us to order it in Ascending order.
 We could alternately use `DESC` to get descending order.

     SELECT *
-    FROM species
+    FROM catalogue
-    ORDER BY Dates DESC;
+    ORDER BY date DESC;

 `ASC` is the default.

 We can also sort on several fields at once.
-To truly be alphabetical, we might want to order by genus then species.
+To truly be alphabetical, we might want to order by date then author.

     SELECT *
     FROM catalogue
-    ORDER BY Dates ASC, Author ASC;
+    ORDER BY date ASC, author ASC;

 > ## Challenge
 >